andrejbauer/plzoo/index.markdown

 The Programming Languages Zoo is a collection of miniature programming languages which demonstrates various concepts and techniques used in programming language design and implementation.
-It is a good starting point for those who would like to implement their own programming language, or just learn how it is done
+It is a good starting point for those who would like to implement their own programming language, or just learn how it is done.

 The following features are demonstrated: